Forbidden City

 Practical Travel Tips

-1. Although the Forbidden City has four gates, only the Meridian Gate serves as the entrance, and all visitors must enter through this gate.
+1. The Forbidden City has four gates, but only the Meridian Gate is the entrance, so everyone has to enter there.

 2. Route 1: 8-Hour Route: Wenhual Hall → Central Axis → Palace of Compassion and Tranquility → East Six Palaces → Imperial Garden → West Six Palaces → Clock Gallery → Treasure Gallery.